admazzola/super-degen-run/ARCHITECTURE.md

 ** THe world willl be split up into many different zones.
 Each zone is like a grid and it will have 64x64 chunks.
 You cannot see other players who are not in your chunk, and you cannot see cube changes that they make.

+** zones can be very large if I desire